Lumbar vertebrae: Arch

 The pedicles are very strong, directed backward from the upper part of the vertebral body; consequently, the inferior vertebral notches are of considerable depth.
 The pedicles change in morphology from the upper lumbar to the lower lumbar.
 They increase in sagittal width from 9 mm to up to 18 mm at L5.
 They increase in angulation in the axial plane from 10 degrees to 20 degrees by L5.
 The pedicle is sometimes used as a portal of entrance into the vertebral body for fixation with pedicle screws or for placement of bone cement as with kyphoplasty or vertebroplasty.

 The laminae are broad, short, and strong.
 They form the posterior portion of the vertebral arch.
-In the upper lumbar region the lamina are taller than wide but in the lower lumbar vertebra the lamina are wider than tall.
+In the upper lumbar region the lamina are taller than wide, but in the lower lumbar vertebra the lamina are wider than tall.
 The lamina connects the spinous process to the pedicles.

 The vertebral foramen within the arch is triangular, larger than the thoracic vertebrae, but smaller than in the cervical vertebrae.

 Processes

 The spinous process is thick, broad, and somewhat quadrilateral; it projects backward and ends in a rough, uneven border, thickest below where it is occasionally notched.

 The superior and inferior articular processes are well-defined, projecting respectively upward and downward from the junctions of pedicles and laminae.
 The facets on the superior processes are concave, and look backward and medialward; those on the inferior are convex, and are directed forward and lateralward.
 The former are wider apart than the latter since in the articulated column, the inferior articular processes are embraced by the superior processes of the subjacent vertebra.

 The transverse processes are long and slender.
 They are horizontal in the upper three lumbar vertebrae and incline a little upward in the lower two.
-In the upper three vertebrae they arise from the junctions of the pedicles and laminae, but in the lower two they are set farther forward and spring from the pedicles and posterior parts of the vertebral bodies.
+In the upper three vertebrae they arise from the junctions of the pedicles and laminae, but in the lower two they are set further forward and spring from the pedicles and posterior parts of the vertebral bodies.
 They are situated in front of the articular processes instead of behind them as in the thoracic vertebrae, and are homologous with the ribs.

 Three portions or tubercles can be noticed in a transverse process of a lower lumbar vertebrae: the lateral or costiform process, the mammillary process, and the accessory process.
 The costiform is lateral, the mammillary is superior (cranial), and the accessory is inferior (caudal).
 The mammillary is connected in the lumbar region with the back part of the superior articular process.
 The accessory process is situated at the back part of the base of the transverse process.
 The tallest and thickest costiform process is usually that of L5.